Omni Infinity Media is 3x more effective than typical bioretention soils. It has long-lasting high porosity.

-Omni Infinity Media consists of GEO — a highly porous, sterile, abundant geologic material — and BIO — laboratory grown biota.
+Omni Infinity Media consists of GEO — a highly porous, sterile, abundant geologic material — and BIO — naturally-occurring, laboratory-grown microbial community.

 • GEO makes up more than 95% of Omni Infinity Media and is used at variable depths from as little as 3 inches to over 6 feet to provide a healthy rooting environment.
-It has 77.7 – 85.0% porosity and exceptional water retention & infiltration, and its high porosity remains high over time.
+It has 76.3 – 85.0% porosity and exceptional water retention & infiltration, and its porosity remains >80% over time.

 • BIO is a thin top-dressing, applied at 1/4” depth over any depth GEO to grow a soil ecosystem.
 BIO introduces the building blocks of soil development, including more than 1,500 species of microbes.